 You could cloth diaper without a diaper sprayer.
 It’s not absolutely mandatory.
 However, it does make life easier and more fun.

-Poop in the Toilet
+Poop Belongs in the Toilet

 Not only is poop gross and disgusting, but poop is health concern in our landfills.
 Poop is full of viruses that need to be handled by waste water treatment facilities.
 Diapers in landfills lead to a plethora of potential problem (think about cholera, parasites and e-coli break outs from the turn of the twentieth century).

 Getting poop into the toilet is a pretty straight forward task, unless the poop is stubborn.
 Before I had a sprayer I would swish it around in the bowl until all the poop came loose.
 This was messy, gross and not very efficient.